Distance: 9 miles round trip on trail and cross country

 When I first looked at a map of Bluewater Canyon, I wanted to find the highest peak on the perimeter to get the best view.
 In June, 2016, I unsuccessfully attempted to climb peak 3070+.
 It was only after reviewing my track the next day that I realized it was not the highest peak on the perimeter, but the second highest.
 I had tried to climb the wrong mountain, an "Unintended Peak".
 The following month, I climbed the highest perimeter peak, Bluewater Crown.
 Although this peak dropped lower on my to do list, I didn't forget it.
 This hike was a first ascent (AFAIK).
 The peak was previously unnamed and unmarked.
-Although the USGS topo shows a trail going over it, there is no trail and there are zero traces of it ever existing as far back as I can find satellite imagery.
-I believe the map is incorrect.

 But I'm busy mending broken